custom-components/ble_monitor/faq.md

 btmon -t -w problem.log
 ```

-You can write to the problem.log file the moment the problem occurs, and attach this file to issue.
+You can write to the problem.log file the moment the problem occurs, and attach this file to your issue.